The Multidimensional Assessment of Dangerousness: Competence Assessment

 Legal Views

-In cases involving liability for suicide, [12] courts have often tended
+In cases involving liability for suicide, [12] courts

-seen as responsible for his/her actions, since he/she is "just a child":
+really be seen as responsible for his/her actions, since he/she is "just

-instead, the "parent-clinicians" (the responsible adults) must be held
+a child": instead, the "parent-clinicians" (the responsible

-responsible or, in this case, liable (note, parenthetically, the paradox
+adults) must be held responsible or, in this case, liable (note, parenthetically,

-similar patients have been portrayed as globally competent!).
+of malpractice, similar patients have been portrayed as globally competent!).

 Starting from the premise of global incompetence, courts then employ a